 Our native hazelnuts are admittedly small.
 But don’t let that deter you from making use of them.
 Anecdotally, I have found that the bushes bear nuts more prolifically in sunny locations, and that nut size improves when: a) rainfall has been adequate, and b) the clusters contain smaller numbers of nuts (perhaps 3 or less).
 Like other nuts, they are valuable additions to our diets, with “good fats,” vitamins, and minerals.
 And like any foraged food, they are locally grown and organic, which is more than can be said for store-bought nuts.

 The timing of the wild hazelnut harvest is, like all other foraging, a nuanced matter.
 It could be weeks different from one year to the next, or from one part of the state to the next.
-But generally, they’ll ripen around the end of August and into September (around the Twin Cities, Labor Day is usually right in the bullseye).
+But generally, they’ll ripen around the end of August and into September (around the Twin Cities, Labor Day is often right in the bullseye).
 A word of warning: you’ll not want to miss it because once they are ripe, the chipmunks and mice work non-stop until they are gone.
 They will not last long.
 I have found that there is a stage when the nuts are ripe, but the animals have not yet begun to pursue them.
 When the husks are still green but starting to brown ~and~ the nut will easily separate from the husk when peeled back, the time is right.
 The nuts will still be unmolested in this stage, but are ripe enough for human purposes.
 Sure, they will need to be dried, but this is a small price to pay in order to ensure they are still in the woods when you want them.

 After the harvest, you’ll want to get the nuts out of the husks fairly soon; mold will set in if they sit piled up for days.
 I recommend wearing some well-fitting leather or rubber gloves for this task because the husks are covered with tiny bristles (My fingers have become thickly embedded with these bristles, and it can be uncomfortable).
 Again, if the nuts are properly ripe, they should be brown and fall away from the husks once the husks are peeled back adequately.